-If we represent numbers using pebbles, there are special numbers that can form polygons.
+If we represent numbers using “dots,” there are special numbers that can form “polygons.”
 Numbers that can form polygons are called polygonal numbers.
-For example, the square numbers 1, 4, 9, 16 and so on form a square.
+For example, the square numbers 1, 4, 9, 16 and so on form a “square.”
 As shown below, it is easy to see that the 10th square number is a square with 10 rows and 10 columns.
 This means that the 10th square number is equal to 100 (has 100 dots).

-Notice that each figurate number has its own formula.
-For example, we have not discussed pentagonal numbers yet, so it may take quite sometime to get the 10th pentagonal number.
-The question now is, can we find a formula to get the the number of dots given the “size” and “shape” of a polygonal number?
-For example, what what is the 8th heptagonal number?
+Notice that for each “polygonal number” a formula is needed to get the total number of dots.
+For example, we have not discussed pentagonal numbers yet, so it may take quite some time to determine the 10th pentagonal number.
+The question now is, can we find a formula to determine the number of dots given the “size” and “shape” of a polygonal number?
+For example, what is the 8th heptagonal number?

 To answer this question, consider the next figure.
 In the figure, we see the geometric representations of square, pentagonal, and hexagonal numbers.
-Study the grouping of the dots into colors before scrolling down and see if you can find some patterns.
+Study the groupings of the dots before scrolling down and see if you can find some patterns.

 First, we can observe that the yellow dots are triangular numbers.
 For brevity, let us call the yellow dots, triangles.
-Observe that the square numbers, pentagonal numbers, and hexagonal numbers have 2, 3 and 4 triangles.
+Observe that the square numbers, pentagonal numbers, and hexagonal numbers have 2, 3 and 4 triangles respectively.

 Third, notice that we have isolated the red dot.

 The table above shows the relationship among the number sides, the number of triangles, and the number of sticks in a polygon.
 We use these relationships to derive the general formula for polygonal numbers.